-The label on an original container must be legible and be written in English.
+The label on an original chemical container must be legible and written in English.
 It must include the chemical/product name as shown on the MSDS/SDS and the manufacturer's name and address.
 Do not accept materials if the label is illegible or missing required information.
+(See Figure 2-1, Example of Original Label).

-Beginning on June 1, 2015, labels on chemicals/products shipped from the manufacturer must be consistent with the Globally Harmonized System of Classification and Labeling of Chemicals (GHS) as required by Washington Administrative Code (WAC) 296-901-140
+As of June 1, 2015, labels on chemicals/products shipped from the manufacturer must be consistent with the Globally Harmonized System of Classification and Labeling of Chemicals (GHS) as required by Washington Administrative Code (WAC) 296-901-140 http://app.leg.wa.gov/wac/default.aspx?cite=296-901-140.

-(http://app.leg.wa.gov/wac/default.aspx?cite=296-901-140).
-(Suppliers may still ship "old-style" labels until December 1, 2015.)
-There are six required elements after those dates: